markNZed/processism-react-three/storyboard.md

 Introduce the concept of "non-self" as a nuanced understanding of the self, reflecting its emergent and interconnected nature.
 ### 10.4.2.
 Animation
 ### 10.4.3.
 Narration
-If we understand the self as an emergent process, shaped by complex, heterarchical impredicativities, it may seem incoherent to speak of 'the self' as a singular, static entity.
-At the same time, we cannot ignore the reality of our habits, biases, strengths, and weaknesses, which seem to define an identity.
-This apparent contradiction raises the question: How can we reconcile the fluid nature of the self with the tangible experience of subjectivity?
+Earlier, we explored how the self is an emergent process—shaped by countless interactions and experiences.
+We recognized that our identity isn't fixed but continuously evolving within the web of relationships we participate in.

+Yet, we often feel there's a central "me" that remains constant—a core identity that defines who we are.
+This raises a question: How do we reconcile this sense of a stable self with the idea that we are ever-changing?

-Several philosophical and spiritual traditions offer a concept that captures this nuance: that of 'non-self.'
-The idea of non-self does not deny the existence of individual characteristics and experiences, but it challenges the notion that the self is the center of the universe, the fixed point around which everything else revolves.
+This is where the concept of "non-self" comes in.
+The idea of non-self doesn't deny our personal experiences or characteristics.
+Instead, it challenges the notion that the self is a singular, unchanging essence at the center of everything.

-In these traditions, the self is understood as a perspective on the many processes we are participating in, rather than a separate, independent entity.
-The self is not an isolated 'thing' but a dynamic intersection of relationships, continuously influenced by and influencing the processes around it.

-This concept of non-self invites us to shift our perspective — from seeing the self as the protagonist of our story to recognizing it as one of many interconnected elements within a larger, ever-changing reality.
-It encourages us to let go of the idea that the self is something to be preserved or defended at all costs and to embrace the reality that we are part of something much larger and more fluid than we realized.

-By embracing non-self, we can begin to see ourselves not as isolated individuals but as participants in a vast network of relationships, where our identity is not fixed but constantly evolving in response to the world around us.
-This shift in perspective can lead to a deeper understanding of our place in the world, fostering a sense of connection and interdependence that transcends the limitations of the individual isolated self.
+Imagine the self not as a separate island but as a wave arising in the ocean.
+The wave has form and movement, but it's not separate from the water—it’s created by the conditions around it.
+In the same way, our sense of self arises from the multitude of processes we are part of.

+Much of what makes us who we are operates unconsciously.
+We engage in processes without being aware of them—like the automatic functions of our bodies or the societal influences that shape our beliefs.
+Additionally, we can have experiences without the usual sense of "I"—what we referred to earlier as unsubjective experiences.

+By recognizing that the self includes both conscious and unconscious processes, subjective and unsubjective experiences, we begin to see ourselves as more fluid and interconnected than we might have thought.

+Embracing the concept of non-self invites us to shift our perspective.
+Instead of seeing ourselves as isolated and unchanging, we start to view ourselves as dynamic participants in a larger, ever-evolving reality.
+This doesn't diminish our personal experiences; it enriches them by placing them within a broader context.

+Letting go of rigid notions of identity can be liberating.
+It allows us to adapt more easily to change, to be more open to new experiences, and to connect more deeply with others.
+We become more attuned to the processes happening within and around us, many of which operate beyond our immediate awareness.

+As we continue our exploration, we'll look at how language shapes our understanding of reality and how embracing uncertainty can lead to new insights.
+Just as the concept of non-self encourages us to release fixed ideas about who we are, we'll see how letting go of fixed foundations in knowledge can open up endless possibilities.

+By embracing non-self, we align ourselves with the continuous flow of life—finding harmony not in what is fixed, but in the beauty of ongoing transformation.

 ## 10.5.
 Scene: Language
 ### 10.5.1.
 Objective